sarahmei/diaspora-dev-cookbook/README.md

 # What
-A chef recipe and soloist file to get a development environment for Diaspora set up on OS X. Right now, it checks for Xcode and then installs homebrew.
+A chef recipe and soloist file to get a development environment for Diaspora set up on OS X. Right now, it checks for Xcode and then installs homebrew and rvm.
+EXPERIMENTAL.
+MAY TOTALLY HOSE YOUR MACHINE.
+SRSLY.

 To set up on a local box, install [Soloist](https://github.com/mkocher/soloist) `gem install soloist`, then run `soloist` from this project's directory.